-- Leakage due to activity shifting by geographically mobile agents is estimated on the basis of: - a) The net reduction (displacement) of deforestation from the baseline to the end of the monitoring period within the combined area of the PA and LB; - b) The proportion of geographically mobile agents of deforestation projected in the baseline; - c) The proportion of internal migration resulting in settlement in urban areas; and - d) Area-weighted emission factors for areas accessible to geographically mobile deforestation agents outside of the UDef LB. - Leakage due to activity shifting by geographically constrained agents is monitored within the LB.
+- Leakage due to activity shifting by geographically mobile agents is estimated on the basis of: - a) The net reduction (displacement) of deforestation from the baseline to the end of the monitoring period within the combined area of the PA and LB; - b) The proportion of geographically mobile agents of deforestation projected in the baseline; and - c) Area-weighted emission factors for areas accessible to geographically mobile deforestation agents outside of the UDef LB. - Leakage due to activity shifting by geographically constrained agents is monitored within the LB.
 Baseline unplanned deforestation allocated within the LB is compared to the deforestation monitored ex post. - Market-effects leakage occurs where in the baseline case commodities were produced for regional, national or international markets.
-Market-effects leakage is estimated using module LK-ME. - Emissions due to leakage prevention activities correspond to non-CO2 GHG emissions from biomass burning or fertilizer use, and must be quantified.
+Market-effects leakage is estimated using module LK-ME. - Emissions due to leakage mitigation measures correspond to non-CO2 GHG emissions from biomass burning or fertilizer use, and must be quantified.